elenadoe/Brain_Age_PET_MRI/brain_age_external_usage/README.md

 Before usage, please assure that
 1) the modality of the data is either MRI or FDG-PET
 2) the data has been pre-processed according to Doering et al. (pre-processing scripts available in src folder).
-Importantly, data must be in MNI152 space.
+Importantly, data must be spatially normalized and in MNI152 space.
-3) TODO

 Instructions for usage:
 1) clone this folder by entering the following into your terminal